eigenhombre/cl-oju/README.md

 I haven't needed to worry too much about comprehensiveness or performance, though PRs to improve either will be gratefully reviewed.
-I basically add functions/macros here when I reach for them from Clojure while working in Common Lisp.
+I typically add these here when I reach for them out of habit while working in Common Lisp.

-Note that I stick to the functional *interface* of familiar Clojure functions, but do not worry about immutable data structures or laziness in this library.
+Note that I stick to the functional *interface* of familiar Clojure expressions, but do not worry about immutable data structures or laziness in this library.

 If you're new to Common Lisp coming from Clojure, it may be better to